Developer Documentation

 Please follow these steps to install our SDK into your Unity project:

-4Players ODIN supports Unity 2019.4 or any later version.
-The latest version is always available in our Github repository or in the Unity Asset Store.
+ODIN Voice supports Unity 2019.4 or any later version.
+The latest version is always available in our GitHub repository or in the Unity Asset Store.

 There are numerous ways to install ODIN into your project.
 We recommend using Package Manager.